UmerTariq1/Portfolio-Try/README.md

 # Retro Windows Portfolio

-This project renders **Umer Butt's** resume as an interactive Windows Vista/Windows 7 inspired desktop.
-The entire desktop experience – login animation, Bliss wallpaper, draggable explorer windows, Start menu, taskbar clock, and context menu – is generated from a single YAML data file so it can be deployed as a static site (e.g., GitHub Pages).
+This is the project implementation of my portfolio website.
+The entire desktop experience – login animation, Bliss wallpaper, draggable explorer windows, Start menu, taskbar clock, and context menu, is generated from a single YAML data file so it can be deployed as a static site (e.g., GitHub Pages).

 ## Project structure